-This week, Amazon held its annual hardware event at the company’s headquarters in Seattle.
+This week, Amazon held its 2019 hardware event at the company’s headquarters in Seattle.
 The tech giant introduced several new devices that will allow you to have Alexa with you wherever you go.
 While most of these devices are available for pre-order, Amazon also announced a few experimental devices that you can only get by invitation.

 New Additions to the Echo Lineup

 The family of Echo speakers is about to get a little bigger.
-Amazon announced eight new Echo devices during their event, including upgrades for their old flagship devices, and a few brand new speakers as well.
+Amazon announced eight new Echo devices during their 2019 hardware event, including upgrades for their old flagship devices, and a few brand new speakers as well.

 Amazon Echo Buds ($129.99)

 One of the most exciting devices that Amazon announced during its 2019 hardware event was the Echo Buds, a pair of truly wireless earbuds with Alexa built-in.
 With these headphones, you can make a hands-free call or ask Alexa to change the song while you’re in the middle of your workout.

 The Echo Buds are IPX4-rated, which means they can withstand splashes, sweat, or light rain.
 They also come with Bose Active Noise Reduction Technology, which lets you limit background noise by tapping on either Echo Bud.

 Fully charged, these headphones are supposed to last up to five hours.
 When the batteries die, you can recharge them in their carrying case up to three times, giving you a total battery life of 20 hours.

 You can pre-order Echo Buds on Amazon now, but they won’t be released until October 30.